1. What are the symptoms of breast cancer recurrence?

 Most breast cancers don’t come back after treatment, but it’s very common to worry about breast cancer returning.

 If breast cancer does come back, it’s known as recurrence.

 It’s important to know what signs and symptoms to look out for.

-Changes to look and feel for in the breast and chest area include:
+Changes to the breast or chest area

-- change in shape or size
+- a change in shape or size

 - liquid (discharge) that comes from the nipple without squeezing it

-- swelling in the upper arm
+- swelling in the arm or hand

 - severe or ongoing headaches

 - a dry cough or feeling of breathlessness